Interlisp/Interlisp.github.io/content/en/running/_index.md

 * Interlisp Online
 * In a Docker container
-* Download and install a release
+* Download and install from a release
-* Build from sources
+* Building the sources
+ * Maiko
+ * Building loadups

 ## Interlisp Online